ignassew/AndroidSensorCollector/README.md

 ### Sensor data

-To prevent battery drain, this library will collect at least 128 events of each type and then turn off.
-This takes around 30 seconds.
+To prevent battery drain, this library will collect at least 1024 events of each type and then turn off.
+This takes around 4 minutes.

 This library collects only following sensor events:
 - [Accelerometer](https://developer.android.com/reference/android/hardware/Sensor#TYPE_ACCELEROMETER)